sibadattanayak/AzureSDK/README.md

 # AzureSDK
-Creating, Run a Powershell command, Stop, Restart and Terminating a Virtual Machine Using Azure SDK( JAVA )
+Creating, Run a Powershell command, Stop, Restart and Terminating a Virtual Machine Using Azure SDK( JAVA ) .
+This is a sample .